Yolwoocle/yolwoocle/README.md

   <h1>Hi! 👋</h1>
 </div>

 🌵 Nice to meet you!
 I'm a computer science student from France passionate about the creation of video games.
-Like a digital nomad, I never settle on a single tool and I'm always on the lookout for new challenges, hoping to bring people joy through colorful and lively games.
+I never settle on a single tool and I'm always on the lookout for new challenges, hoping to bring people joy through colorful and lively games.
 I also love rock climbing, improv comedy and those amazing chocolate glazed jelly cookies.
 My favorite engines are [PICO-8](https://pico8.com/) and [LÖVE](https://love2d.org/).
 I made a few games, you can check them out:
 * [🦆 Birds With Guns](https://yolwoocle.itch.io/birds-with-guns/), a tiny and frantic shooter set in a train.
 Claim back your eggs for the bird kingdom!
 [Source code](https://github.com/Yolwoocle/birds_with_guns)
 * [🐞 Bugscraper](https://yolwoocle.itch.io/bugscraper/), a platformer shooter set in an elevator.
 Rampage your way through a pest-infected tower!
 [Source code](https://github.com/Yolwoocle/bugscraper)